thecapacity/thecapacity.github.io/_posts/2009-03-26-greetings-officefighter.md

 [<img class="size-medium wp-image-256 alignright" style="border: 1px solid black; margin: 10px; margin-left: 20px;" title="Office Defender" src="http://blog.thecapacity.org/wp-content/uploads/2009/03/img_3193-300x225.jpg" alt="Office Defender" width="240" height="180" srcset="http://blog.thecapacity.org/wp-content/uploads/2009/03/img_3193-300x225.jpg 300w, http://blog.thecapacity.org/wp-content/uploads/2009/03/img_3193-1024x768.jpg 1024w" sizes="(max-width: 240px) 100vw, 240px" />](http://blog.thecapacity.org/wp-content/uploads/2009/03/img_3193.jpg)

 This might even classify as something much more sophisticated than some [Russian spy gear](http://www.crunchgear.com/2009/01/15/wiimote-controlled-coil-gun/)!
-Now I&#8217;m truly ready to defend my office against any and all invaders, alien or otherwise!
+Now I’m truly ready to defend my office against any and all invaders, alien or otherwise!

-In truth, I&#8217;m hoping I can stash this in a friends office maybe for a surprise ambush!
+In truth, I’m hoping I can stash this in a friends office maybe for a surprise ambush!
 However, in practice it might be hard to convince someone to put on a face shield before heading to work.

 Building from [my previous creation](http://blog.thecapacity.org/2009/01/13/wiimote-controlled-coil-gun/) I connected my wiimote to a servo via some python and my [ioBridge](http://iobridge.com/) [204 module](http://iobridge.com/store/), only this time I replaced the coilgun with a remotely triggered airsoft gun!
 Now there are no more issues with reloading a weapons system half a world a way after each shot!